tufty/data-parallel-scheme/doc/concept.md

   - GPU only
   - Not a general purpose compute platform - aimed at graphics usage
   - Restricted subset of operators.
+- High Level Shader Language (HLSL)
+  For:
+  - Well documented, much example code
+  Against
+  - GPU only
+  - Vendor-specific, I don't do MS
+- Brook+
+  For:
+  - Already does a lot of what we want.
+  Against:
+  - Not sure.
 - GPU specific assembler
   For:
   - Allows access to all functionality of the GPU